-All students have the option to do a mammography rotation during the spring quarter of the second year of the Program.
-Before clinical placement, students must have completed the Foothill College Mammography Course, RT 65.
+All students have the option to do a mammography rotation during the winter or spring quarter of the second year of the Program.
+Before clinical placement, students must be currently enrolled or have completed the Foothill College Mammography Course, RT 65.
 Male students wishing to rotate to Mammography will initiate this request through their Clinical Instructor.
 If the affiliate cannot accommodate the request, the Program Director or Clinical Coordinator will arrange placement at a clinical site that can accommodate the request.